-- In an ideal case, what the expected impact of your project in 5 years?
+- In an ideal case, what are the expected impact of your project in 5 years?

 - In which stage is your project?
 Which are the major achievements to date?

-- Which geographical areas will benefit of your solution?
+- Which geographical areas will benefit from your solution?

-- Which data set are you consuming or producing?
+- Which types of data are you consuming or producing in this project?

 Impact and Risk

-- How will you measure and evaluate your impact/success?
+- How will you measure and evaluate the impact of the project?

-- Which are the key partner to ensure the impact of your solution?
+- Who are the key partner to ensure the impact of your solution?

 - How do you plan to sustain and grow the impact of your project?

-- What are the major risk in this project and how would you mitigate them?
+- What are the major risks in this project and how would you mitigate them?

 Needs and budgets

-- Which are the main needs preventing your project to move forward?
+- Which are the main needs preventing your project from moving forward?

-- How much fund would you need to cover the main needs of your project?
+- What types of resources would you need to cover the main needs of your project?